-The average age of Transredes’ gas pipelines is approximately 20 years.
+The average age of Transredes’s gas pipelines is approximately 20 years.

 Capital Expansion Program

 Transredes is currently investing heavily to upgrade and expand its network for natural gas in anticipation of future growth.
 Preparation has begun with the completion of the flow reversal/bi-directional capability of the southern gas system and planning is under way in anticipation of YPFB’s aggregation process to allocate market demand to the Bolivian producers.